Kim Zolciak-Biermann and Kandi Burruss Get Into Sexually Explicit, Expletive-Filled Twitter War

 We don't know who built the house, but the house is definitely on fire!

-Kandi Burruss hopped on Twitter on Sunday night to strike a match and ignite an epic feud with Real Housewives of Atlanta co-star Kim Zolciak-Biermann, who is back for the show's 10th season, after the mother of six said on camera during Sunday night's episode that Burruss had propositioned.
+Kandi Burruss hopped on Twitter on Sunday night to strike a match and ignite an epic feud with Real Housewives of Atlanta co-star Kim Zolciak-Biermann, who is back for the show's 10th season, after the mother of six said on camera during Sunday night's episode that Burruss had propositioned her for sex.

-While the episode was airing on Bravo, Buress wrote, "I’m sick of these bitches lying on me. @Kimzolciak I have NEVER wanted you or your box.
+While the episode was airing on Bravo, Buress tweeted, "I’m sick of these bitches lying on me. @Kimzolciak I have NEVER wanted you or your box.
 And stop swearing on your kids while you’re telling lies.
 Lying ass bitch.
 Somebody’s really reaching for a permanent peach here...
 This is my house.
 You’re just a visitor!"

 Within minutes, Zolciak clapped back, "If anybody is lying it’s you @Kandi You and your husband are full on swingers f--king all kinds of girls and can NEVER admit it.
 And bitch if it weren’t for me there would be no house.
 Remember I built this house!"